Alias: blitz g

 task Task

-blitz g model project tasks:Task[]
+}blitz g model project tasks:Task[]will generate this:

 model Project {